Kim V. Goldsmith

 ABOREUS.EARTH/ WEBSITE

 A virtual global forest indexed on a website celebrating the signature sounds of trees.
-Final 2025 callout closing 21 November.
+New listings online in early 2026.

 SOUNDSCAPE ALBUM / LISTEN